-Core programming is specifically designed to serve the educational and informational needs of children 16 years of age and under, including the child’s intellectual/cognitive or social/emotional needs, additionally, core programming:
+Core programming is specifically designed to serve the educational and informational needs of children 16 years of age and under, including the child’s intellectual/cognitive or social/emotional needs.
+In addition, core programming:

 - serves the educational and informational needs of children as a significant purpose;